davidobrien1985/davidobrien1985.github.io/blog/_posts/2019-03-25-terraform-state.md

 Can you already spot the issue?<br>
 If you executed the above and it did **not** error out, then you did one of two things:<br>

-1) you manually created the storage account or
+1) you manually created the storage account or<br>
 2) you already knew what was happening and hacked the code together until it worked.

 Our infracode requires infrastructure to begin with.
 Mhh.
 An Azure Storage Account requires an Azure Resource Group and the Storage Account itself of course.
 So now we are in a bit of a pickle.
 What creates the infrastructure that we require to be in place before we create our infrastructure?<br>